davidmasek/beacon/README.md

   truly-minimal-config:
 ```

-The field `timeout` determines how long to consider a service healthy after a successful health check.
+The option `timeout` determines how long to consider a service healthy after a successful health check.
 It defaults to `24h` and needs to be specified with the unit included (`6h`, `24h`, `48h`, ...).
 For example, if a service has a timeout of 24 hours, it will be considered failed if it does not receive heartbeat for 24 hours.

 `timeout` does not override health checks.
-For example if your website responds with unexpected status code (e.g. 404, 5xx, depending on settings) it will be immediately considered failed even if the `timeout` period did not end.
+For example if your website responds with unexpected status code (e.g. 404, 5xx, depending on settings) it will be immediately considered failed even if the `timeout` period did not pass yet.

 The following fields are currently relevant only to web services:
 - `url` - url to be periodically checked to determine service health